 Your Comprehensive Guide to Divorce Options

-The divorce, or martial dissolution, process will vary depending on your state and the specific situation between you and your ex.
-The proper legal advice can only come from an experienced family law or divorce attorney who listens to your situation's specifics.
+Divorce, or marital dissolution, varies depending on your state and specific situation.
+Proper legal advice comes from an experienced family law attorney or a divorce attorney who listens to the specifics of your situation.

-Divorcing couples should expect to come to a fair and equitable settlement agreement no matter what divorce option they use.
-However, there are many ways to get from A to Z in a divorce.
+Divorcing couples should expect to come to a fair and equitable settlement agreement no matter their divorce option.
+There are many ways to get from A to Z in a divorce.

-Some states regulate when an uncontested divorce applies, but generally, you and your spouse can't have:
+Some states regulate when an uncontested divorce applies.
+In general, you and your spouse can't have the following:

 - Child custody or alimony disputes